camwestwood/xapi/recipes/library/library-accessed-econtent.md

 ### Object
 Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objecta) page.

+An object type of http://activitystrea.ms/schema/1.0/service is required for this statement,

 ### Example